 Some medical schools don’t refer to this at all, but others consider them before offering an interview, and sometimes even for final selection.
 It is limited to a maximum of 47 lines of text or 4,000 characters.

 You also need to remember that your student has the right to request for a copy of your reference under the Data Protection Act 2018.

-If your student did not receive an offer for medicine, getting a place through clearing could be an option.
+If your student doesn't receive an offer for medicine, getting a place through Clearing could be an option.

-Studying medicine abroad is also an option, including:
+Studying medicine abroad is also an option, such as in:

 If a student is keen to study a healthcare-related course outside medicine, there are several options to choose from, including nursing, physiotherapy, psychology, midwifery and public health.